OSGeo/gdal/doc/source/development/rfc/rfc100_float16_support.rst

 Documentation
 -------------

-To be written.
+Documentation will be added.

 Testing
 -------

 The C++ test suite will be updated.
-Tests will be implemented in Python.
+Tests will be implemented in C++ and Python.

 Related issues and PRs
 ----------------------